fengyuruhui98/File/write/Daily/癸卯日志/July.md

 @20:00

 ## Daily
 Morning, we met at the canteen of the hotel.
 Then we ate together.
+After the breakfast, we went ahead the Nanjing, we went to the Zhongshan and parked the car in a corner, then we walked for the mountain, then we climbed the mountain, we walked far and far, then we went to the Zongtongfu by train, Sis and I made an arguement about the destination of the lunch.
+She was high, on the top, look downn those people, little, controlable people....
+Then we ate the duck blood soup and we went to the Nanjing Zongtongfu, then we broke, I took the train and the bus, back to Chuzhou...
+The cloud was thick, I smoke under the Chahe station, and think a lot...

 # 23:53 Sun, Jul 9, 2023